Test in a live environment

 Blazor is an ASP.NET Framework launched by Microsoft back in 2018.
 The launch of the Blazor framework was advantageous as it allowed developers to create Single Page Web Applications using C# instead of JavaScript.

-Blazor lets you build interactive web UI's using C# that runs in the browser with WebAssembly (abbreviated as Wasm).
+Blazor lets you build interactive web UIs using C# that runs in the browser with WebAssembly (abbreviated as Wasm).
 Blazor apps are composed of reusable web UI components implemented using C#, HTML, and CSS.
 Both client and server code is written in C#, allowing you to share code and libraries.

 Blazor can run your client-side C# code directly in the browser using WebAssembly.
-Because it's .NET running on WebAssembly, you can re-use code and libraries from server-side parts of your application.
+Because it's .NET running on WebAssembly, you can reuse code and libraries from server-side parts of your application.

 Alternatively, Blazor can run your client logic on the server.
 Client UI events are sent back to the server using SignalR, a real-time messaging framework.
 Once execution completes, the required UI changes are sent to the client and merged into the Document Object Model (DOM).

 Blazor WebAssembly is a Single-Page App (SPA) framework for building interactive client-side web apps with .NET.
-Blazor WebAssembly uses open web standards that allows development without plugins or recompiling code into other languages.
+Blazor WebAssembly uses open web standards that allow development without plugins or recompiling code into other languages.
 Blazor WebAssembly works in all modern web browsers.

 Running .NET code inside web browsers is made possible by WebAssembly.
 WebAssembly is a compact bytecode format optimized for fast download and maximum execution speeds.
 WebAssembly is an open web standard and is supported in web browsers without plugins.